Tajh Boyd: New York Jets

-Boyd was selected in the sixth round with the 213th overall pick of the 2014 NFL Draft by the New York Jets.
+Boyd was selected in the sixth round with the 213th overall pick of the 2014 NFL draft by the New York Jets.
 Boyd was released by the team on August 30, 2014.

+Fall Experimental Football League

-Boyd played in the Fall Experimental Football League with the Boston Brawlers.
+Boyd signed with the Florida Blacktips of the Fall Experimental Football League (FXFL) in September 2014.
+However, he later ended up playing for the Boston Brawlers that season.

 Pittsburgh Steelers

 Boyd signed a one-year deal with the Pittsburgh Steelers on March 6, 2015, and was released by the team on August 18, 2015.

 Winnipeg Blue Bombers

-Boyd signed a contract on September 12, 2015 to join the Winnipeg Blue Bombers of the CFL.
+Boyd signed a contract on September 12, 2015, to join the Winnipeg Blue Bombers of the CFL.
 He was released by the team on October 16, 2015.

 Montreal Alouettes

-Boyd signed a contract on November 7, 2015 with the Montreal Alouettes of the CFL.
+Boyd signed a contract on November 7, 2015, with the Montreal Alouettes of the CFL.
 He was released by the team on June 19, 2016.

 Coaching career

-Clemson

 On July 19, 2021, Boyd announced in an interview that he would return to Clemson as an assistant coach working with the offense.